Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 If the object has no UVs, MeshSync will use blender's *Smart UV Project* operator to generate UVs.

 The blender console will show progress during the bake.
+To cancel baking, the user can press Escape.
+Cancellation is not immediate.

 ## Material baking troubleshooting
 |**Problem** |**Possible cause** |